exercism/jq/docs/DEBUGGING.md

 The first element of the array is the string "DEBUG:".
 The second element depends on how you invoke `debug`.

-1. the zero-arity debug function puts a compact representation of the input into the array:
+1. the zero-arity debug function puts a compact representation of the input into the debug array:

     ```sh
     jq -n '[11, 22, 33] | debug | map(. * 2)'